Alabate/Gitlab-Review-Helper/README.md

 ## Security notes

 This extension will have to download all the source code of files modified by the merge request that you are looking at.
 It also inject javascript into any page that contains `/merge_requests/` in its URI.
 Obviously it only use it for the purpose of the extension and doesn't upload anything anywhere.
 But you may want to take a look at the source code (it pretty short) to be sure that this repository hasn't been hacked to add maliscious stuff in the extension (generally a good practice if you can).

+## Compatibility
+This extension should work with any browser that is compatible with webextension, but it is only tested on Firefox Desktop.

+This extension is dependent of the Gitlab GUI, if there is some changes, it may fail to work.
+This extension is tested on GitLab-ee 11.8.2.
+If this extension is not compatible with your version of gitlab, take a look at the `Selectors` section of the code, a simple update there may fix the extension.

 ## Installing it temporarly